 CBM Equity IV Holdings, LLC was organized as a limited liability company on February 7, 2005 under the laws of the State of Delaware and had no principal operations prior to our acquisition of our properties in the Robinson's Bend Field (the "Properties") from Everlast Energy LLC ("Everlast") on June 13, 2005.
 On May 10, 2006, CBM Equity IV Holdings, LLC changed its name to Constellation Energy Resources LLC.
-On July 18, 2006, Constellation Energy Resources LLC changed its name to Constellation Energy Partners LLC ("CEP").
+On July 18, 2006, Constellation Energy Partners LLC ("CEP").
 CEP is a wholly owned subsidiary of Constellation Energy Commodities Group, Inc. ("CCG") and is currently focused on the development, exploitation and acquisition of natural gas properties in the Robinson's Bend Field located in the Black Warrior Basin in Alabama (the "Field").
 CEP acquired the natural gas properties, including equipment and a natural gas gathering facility and water treatment plant at the Properties from Everlast effective June 13, 2005.

-The accompanying financial statements for CEP include the accounts of CEP and its wholly owned subsidiaries, Robinson's Bend II Production LLC ("Production"), Robinson's Bend II Operating LLC ("Operating") and Robinson's Bend II Marketing LLC ("Marketing") (collectively, the "Entities").
+The accompanying financial statements for CEP include the accounts of CEP and its wholly owned subsidiaries, Robinson's Bend Production II, LLC ("Production"), Robinson's Bend Operating II, LLC ("Operating") and Robinson's Bend Marketing II, LLC ("Marketing") (collectively, the "Entities").
 All significant intercompany accounts and transactions have been eliminated in consolidation.
 CEP's natural gas production is related to the Properties acquired as of June 13, 2005.